-Scores from the two categories (Technical performance and Impression) of a rider's routine are added together to produce a judge's total score out of 10.
+Scores from the two categories (Technical performance and Impression) of a Riders routine are added together to produce a judges' total score out of 100.
 There cannot be a tie between riders of the same heat.
-All three judges' total scores are then averaged to produce a final score out of 10 for each rider.
+All three judges total scores are then averaged to produce a final score out of 100 for each rider.

-- 10.10 Repetition of tricks during one run will not be scored but a rider can repeat tricks from the first run in his second run. - 10.11 Any trick performed outside of the course or using the pull of a deflection pulley will NOT be scored. - 10.12 The results may be displayed live during the competition.
-However, they are not official until they're complete and approved by the Head Judge of the heat. - 10.13 This judging criteria/scoring are mandatory for all international competitions.
-Any changes to this judging/scoring system for an international competition must be approved by the relevant Confederation or World Council (see 9.1)
+- 10.10 Repetition of tricks during one run will not be scored but a rider can repeat tricks from the first run in his second run. - 10.11 Any tricks performed outside of the course or using the pull of the deflection pulley will NOT be scored. - 10.12 The results may be displayed live during the Competition, HOWEVER, they are not official until they're complete and approved by the Head Judge of the heat - 10.13 This judging criteria/scoring are mandatory for all international competitions.
+Any changes to this judging/scoring system for an international competition must be approved by the relevant Confederation or World Council. (see 9.1)

-11 TEAM SCORING AT CONFEDERATION AND WORLD CHAMPIONSHIPS
+11. TEAM SCORING AT CONFEDERATION AND WORLD CHAMPIONSHIPS

-11.1 It is encouraged to have a mixed participation with men and women riders within a team, although it is not compulsory.

-11.2 The following Team scoring will be used for country classification at Confederation and World Championships:

-Open Championships: team score will include the 5 best results of all categories, with a maximum of 1 rider per category.

-Youth & Senior Championships: team score will include the 10 best results of all categories, with a maximum of 1 rider per category.

-- 11.3 In the event of a tie between 2 teams, the next best score will be added until there is a winning team. - 11.4 The ranking point system for the relevant competition, as described in Appendix E, will be used to calculate the Team Scoring.
+- 11.1 It is encouraged to have mixed participation with men and women riders within a team, although it is not compulsory. - 11.2 The following team scoring will be used for country classification at Confederation and World Championships - Open Championships: Team score will include the 5 Best results of all categories, with a maximum of 1 per category. - Youth & Senior Championships: Team score will include the 10 best results of all categories, with a maximum of 1 rider per category. - 11.3 In the event of a tie between 2 teams, the next best score will be added until there is a winning team. - 11.4 The ranking point system for the relevant competition, as described in Appendix E, will be used to calculate the team scoring.

-12 PROTESTS
+12. PROTESTS

-- 12.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
-Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence or 10 minutes after the results are announced. - 12.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
+12.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
+Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence or 10 minutes after the results are announced.

+- 12.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
 It will not be allowed for someone's disagreement with the results. - 12.3 A correction of an error in the computation of scores is no ground for a protest.
-If such an error occurs, it will be corrected as soon as possible. - 12.4 Protests must be accompanied by 50 EUR or the approximate equivalent in local currency.
-This amount will be refunded if the protest is granted. - During the run, if a rider has any reason to request a rerun, he must stop performing any further tricks and raise his hand immediately.
-Equipment failure, as described in 5.7, is not a valid reason for a rerun. - 12.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any - 12.7 kind will not be used by Judges, riders or team representatives to resolve any disputes.
+If such an error occurs, it will be corrected as soon as possible. - 12.4 Protests must be accompanied by €50 (EUR) or the appropriate equivalent in local currency.
+This amount will be refunded if the protest is granted. - 12.5 During the run, if a rider has any reason to request a rerun, he must stop performing any further tricks and raise his hand immediately.
+Equipment failure as described in 5.7 is not a valid reason for a rerun.
+If a rider is awarded rerun they must complete the rerun in full, and the rerun must be completed before the next rider goes out.
+The rider must wait until acknowledged by judging panel to confirm a rerun has been granted. - 12.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any kind will not be used by judges, riders or team representatives to resolve any disputes.

-13 SCHEDULE CHANGES
+SCHEDULE CHANGES